 DeArmond, along with Alaskan artist Rie Muñoz, was commissioned to create public art in 1978 for the newly-built school in Nondalton, an Athabascan village on the shore of Sixmile Lake which lies between Lake Iliamna and Lake Clark at the north end of the Alaska Peninsula.
 When asked what type of art they wanted, the local villagers said they wanted pictures of Joan M. Tenenbaum's stories.
 Dale and Rie visited the village early in 1979 under a contractual agreement to produce a series of prints based on local myths, and one of each of the prints would hang in the new school.

 The prints were available exclusively through the Alaska Northwest Publishing Company (via their Alaska Magazine).
-Each print was priced at $100.00 in a regular edition of 25, along with 6 artist proofs.
+Each print was priced at $100.00 in a regular edition of twenty-five, along with six artist proofs.
 All images are roughly the same size, about 15" x 20", and their print sizes roughly 19" x 24" (there were some exceptions).
 The last ones were offered first to those who'd purchased all previous prints in the series – thus making privately-held complete editions more likely.
 The series of prints are currently offered as a "traveling exhibit" via the Alaska State Museum.
-Click here for more information (link will open a separate browser at a State of Alaska Museum Traveling Exhibit page).
+Click here for more information (link will open a separate browser to the State of Alaska Museum Traveling Exhibit page).

 The prints are numbered #1–5 and #7–13.
 Although it is unknown why the number 6 in the series was skipped, here is a brief synopsis of the missing legend: